 People who know me know this: I don't see the forest for the trees.
 I don't read stories.
 I read lots of words strung together.
 Yes, I know the words have meaning, and I see the meaning, but what many people fail to realize is that a forest is made up of trees.
 And if enough of those trees—or words—are rotten or ill-chosen, it makes the entire forest look rotten.

 For this reason, I analyze prose to death.
-I am far from an expert (if I wrote good prose, I probably wouldn't care so much about it), but I am an attentive observer, and these are things I notice- I've made them, my friends have made them, published authors who shouldn't have been published have made them (ever read a book and thought 'gee, he doesn't sound like he knows what he's doing'?), and people on the various writing sites I belong to have made them.
-No one mistake is specific to anyone, nor are they always 100% wrong if an experience writer consciously chooses to use them for a specific effect, but I hope if I draw enough attention I can prevent these mistakes being committed unwittingly, at least in the fiction of those who read this and care.
+I am far from an expert (if I wrote good prose, I probably wouldn't care so much about it), but I am an attentive observer, and these are slips I notice- I've made them, my friends have made them, published authors have made them (ever read a book and thought 'gee, he doesn't sound like he knows what he's doing'?), and people on the various writing sites I belong to have made them.
+No one mistake is specific to anyone, nor are they always 100% wrong if an experience writer consciously chooses to use them for a specific effect, but I hope if I draw enough attention I can prevent these mistakes being committed unwittingly, at least in the works of those who read this and care.

 The Mistakes, listed in the Very Important Order of As I Think of Them:

 1. Too Many Prepositions.
 'Too many' being the operative words here, since of course prepositions are needed.
 It's just that they aren't always needed where they're put.
 For example, in stuff I wrote when I was younger, and frequently in a story I once beta-read, characters did not walk, they 'walked forwards'.
 It seems this is to assure the reader they are not walking backwards.